 Environmental Biology student Whitney Lambert (B.S.
 '16) took first place in the IMAGIN Student Poster Competition in the Best Cartographic Design Category.
 The competition was held in Lansing, MI on April 5, 2016.

 Cornerstone University and Kentwood Community Church invite you to attend a live-stream of Willow Creek Association's Global Leadership Summit on August 11 and 12.
 This two-day leadership development event, originating from suburban Chicago, will feature speakers including Melinda Gates, Alan Mulally, Bill Hybels, John C. Maxwell and more.

-Cornerstone University Professional Graduate and Adult Studies launched its first doctorate degree program this month.
+Cornerstone University's Professional & Graduate Studies division launched its first doctorate degree program this month.
 The Doctorate of Education (Ed.D.) in Organizational Leadership and Development is designed for individuals who have completed a regionally accredited master's degree.
 It will equip students to effectively lead organizations through evidence-based decision making.